Castor oil: Early aviation and aeromodelling

 Castor oil was the preferred lubricant for rotary engines, such as the Gnome engine after that engine's widespread adoption for aviation in Europe in 1909.
 It was used almost universally in rotary-engined Allied aircraft in World War I. Germany had to make do with inferior ersatz oil for its rotary engines, which resulted in poor reliability.

 The methanol-fueled, two-cycle, glow-plug engines used for aeromodelling, since their adoption by model airplane hobbyists in the 1940s, have used varying percentages of castor oil as lubricants.
 It is highly resistant to degradation when the engine has its fuel-air mixture leaned for maximum engine speed.
 Gummy residues can still be a problem for aeromodelling powerplants lubricated with castor oil, however, usually requiring eventual replacement of ball bearings when the residue accumulates within the engine's bearing races.
 One British manufacturer of sleeve valved four-cycle model engines has stated the "varnish" created by using castor oil in small percentages can improve the pneumatic seal of the sleeve valve, improving such an engine's performance over time.

+Castor oil is still occasionally used by aeromodellers in custom fuel mixtures for methanol-burning model engines, due to Castor oil's miscibility in methanol.
+Typical petroleum-derived two-stroke oils designed for gasoline engines are immiscible in methanol.
+Castor oil is a readily available alternative to PAG (Polyalkylene Glycol) or other specialty oils for mixing affordable glow fuel (commonly referred to as "nitro fuel" by aeromodelling hobbyists).
+Depending on the target engine, glow fuel consists of 8-22% oil, 0-30% nitromethane (to improve combustion), and the remainder methanol.
+Most two-stroke model airplane glow engines can be operated with a fuel mixture of 70% methanol, 15% nitromethane, and 15% castor oil, by volume.

 Safety

 The castor seed contains ricin, a toxic lectin.
 Heating during the oil extraction process denatures and deactivates the lectin.
 Harvesting castor beans, though, may not be without risk.
-The International Castor Oil Association FAQ document states that castor beans contain an allergenic compound called CB1A.
-This chemical is described as being virtually nontoxic, but has the capacity to affect people with hypersensitivity.
-The allergen may be neutralized by treatment with a variety of alkaline agents.
-The allergen is not present in the castor oil itself.
+The International Castor Oil Association states that castor beans contain a potentially allergenic compound, CB1A, which can affect people with hypersensitivity.
+The allergen may be neutralized by treatment with a variety of alkaline agents, and is not present in the castor oil itself.